BusinessCracking Down on I.P. theft could increase investment in China – Clete...

-A former trade official of the White House announced that if Beijing cracks down strictly on intelligence property thefts, it would not only speed up the U.S. economy but it would be good for China, too.
+A former trade official of the White House announced that if Beijing cracks down strictly on intelligence property thefts, it would not only speed up the U.S. economy but also be good for China.

 U.S.-China trade deal phase one

-“To me, the most vital part of this deal was that the United States was succeeded to gain on intellectual property,” Clete Willems, a cooperate associate at law firm Akin Group, told CNBC this Thursday.
+“To me, the most vital part of this deal was that the United States succeeded in gaining intellectual property,” Clete Willems, a cooperate associate at law firm Akin Group, told CNBC this Thursday.

 Formerly a deputy director of the National Economic Council, Clete Willems also served as the head trade negotiator for the U.S. at multilateral summits such as G-7 and G-20.